sddevelopment-be/penguin-pragmatic-patterns/content/practices/efficient_async_communication.md

 You can see the revised conversation in the image below:
 {{<image
   src="/images/practices/async_message_improved.png"
-  alt="Alex sends an more clear message to Bernie.
+  alt="Alex sends a clearer message to Bernie.
 Bernie responds with a solution to the problem.
 Both of them save time."
 >}}

 ## References